RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 **Is keeping CentOS7 an option?**
   Not really.
 It will be end-of-life in Mid-2024.
-We are already seeing commercial vendors ending support for CentOS7.
-The viability of CentOS7 as a functional OS will progressively diminish over the next 24 months.
+We are already seeing commercial vendors ending support for CentOS 7.
+The viability of CentOS 7 as a functional OS will progressively diminish over the next 24 months.

 .. _news 2021: